TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - Use formulas and links to ensure real-time data updates.

 3. **Adhere to Visualization Principles**:
-   - Use appropriate chart types to effectively communicate insights (e.g., line charts for trends, bar charts for comparisons).
+   - Use appropriate chart types to effectively communicate insights (line charts for trends, bar charts for comparisons).

 4. **Test for Usability**:
    - Ensure your dashboard works seamlessly across devices and meets the needs of its audience.